RamSri02/Getting-and-Cleaning-Data/README.md

 5. Label the dataset with descriptive variable names.
 6. Create an independent tidy dataset

-### The R script directly writes the resultant dataset to the working directory.
+#### R script directly writes the resultant dataset to the working directory.

 ## Thank You